 Usually, we say something funny or snarky or informative about the story we’re linking to.
 Sometimes we don’t, and we appear to be really really quiet, for some reason.
 Why is that?

-Suspects was started by Alex Clemens, who has since passed the torch to the Robert F. Kennedy Democratic Club whose board members take turns updating the site.
+Suspects was started by Alex Clemens, who has since passed the torch to the United Democratic Club whose board members take turns updating the site.
 Sometimes United Democratic Club works on/endorses things that wind up in the newspaper.
 We’ve struggled with how to manage this so that Suspects remains neutral and fair – because if we used it to shill for our candidates and issues, it wouldn’t be of much use to the general public.
 What we do now – after trying to approach it in a few different ways – is not to be snarky or funny, or even to say anything at all.
 We simply copy the language that the news source has used in their headline or link, and link to the story without comment.
 Yes, we do place the story on the page based on how important we think it is – upper left being pretty important, and bottom of page being less so.
 You could absolutely email us and tell us that the story about the thing we’re working on shouldn’t have been the second story on the right side of the page, because it’s clearly less important than the third story on the right-hand side of the page, and you might even be right.
 However, if you did so, you need to go get a life, please.